qicst23/vis/README.md

+# Amgen Drug Explorer - Demo Package

-This is a standalone demo package for the Drug Repurposing Visualization.
+This is a standalone demo package for the TxGNN Drug Repurposing Visualization.

 ## Requirements